MickShannahan/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > continue to write answers a bunch of stuff
+    > continue to write answers a whole lot of stuff

 02. In the terminal, what is the command `mkdir` used for?
     > | ANSWER HERE |